 Foundation Level - 10 Foundational Agility Skills performed on/off leash - this is a NO SCORE class.
+There are no State classes for this level.
 The score sheet shall consist of Excellent, Good or Needs Improvement in each of the following areas: